SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ControlFlow.rst

 Swift also provides a ``for``-``in`` loop that makes it easy to iterate over arrays, dictionaries, ranges, strings, and other sequences.

-Swift's ``switch`` statement is also considerably more powerful than its counterpart in many C-like languages.
+Swift's ``switch`` statement is considerably more powerful than its counterpart in many C-like languages.
-Because the cases of a ``switch`` statement do not fall through to the next case in Swift, it avoids common C errors caused by missing ``break`` statements.
+Cases of a ``switch`` statement do not fall through to the next case in Swift, that is, the entire ``switch`` statement finishes as soon as the first matching case is executed.
+This avoids common C errors caused by missing ``break`` statements.
 Cases can match many different patterns, including interval matches, tuples, and casts to a specific type.
 Matched values in a ``switch`` case can be bound to temporary constants or variables